 Small bespoke tours are much more personal and interesting and a good way to make friends, or to share our mutual interest in WW2

-Come with me, to see Hitler’s Eagle’s Nest, on top of the beautiful Obersalzberg mountain, in stunning Bavaria, or see where the 101st Airborne fought in and around the Belgian town of Bastogne, as well as the notorious Dachau Concentration camp near Munich, Omaha Beach in Normandy, or Arnhem & Nijmegen in Holland
+Come with me, to see Hitler’s Eagle’s Nes – high up on top of the beautiful Obersalzberg mountain, in stunning Bavaria, Hitler’s Berghof, or see where the 101st Airborne’s Easy Company, or the 10th Armored Division & many other divisions, fought in and around the Belgian town of Bastogne, as well as the notorious Dachau Concentration camp near Munich, Omaha Beach in Normandy, or Arnhem & Nijmegen in Holland

 For larger groups, please email me to discuss your requirements at: firstname.lastname@example.org, or give me a call on +44 (0)7720 855690